Dentures West Palm Beach

 Preserves Oral Health

 Aside from harming your looks, tooth loss worsens your smile’s health.
 The condition causes tooth gaps that often house harmful bacteria.
-Even worse, said gaps can gradually cause surrounding teeth to tilt.
-Those other chompers could then fall out entirely, leading to a cycle where missing teeth cause more missing teeth.
+Even worse, said gaps can gradually cause surrounding teeth to tilt, eventually causing them to fall out entirely, leading to a cycle where missing teeth lead to additional tooth loss.

 Of course, patients can prevent this scenario by wearing dentures.
 These dental prosthetics “fill in” smile gaps and deprive germs of breeding grounds.
 Furthermore, their use reduces nasty wear and tear on your other teeth.